 UNI Europa and Eurociett underline that “temporary agency work is a largely highly regulated industry involving a mix of legislation, collective labour agreements and instruments of self-regulation at national level”.

-At the European level, UNI Europa and Eurociett agreed that the temporary agency work directive offer adequate protection of the agency workers by covering them with the principle of equal treatment (article 5).
+At the European level, UNI Europa and Eurociett agreed that the temporary agency work directive set a level playing field in Europe for the protection of agency workers by covering them with the principle of equal treatment (article 5).
+UNI Europa and Eurociett also agree that the implementation of the provisions of such directive should be strictly monitored after the end of the transposition period due for 5 December 2011.

 At the international level, UNI Europa and Eurociett regard the ILO Convention on private employment agencies (No. 181) and its supplementing recommendation (No. 188) as an appropriate international framework to regulate temporary agency work and protect agency workers.
 UNI Europa and Eurociett call for ratification of Convention No. 181 amongst all ILO members and encourage its use in clarifying rights and obligations of the stakeholders of the triangular relationship (temporary work agencies, agency workers and user companies) where no national regulation is in place.
+UNI Europa and Eurociette equally call for the respect of ILO Convention 100 which sets the principle of “equal remuneration for men and women workers for work of equal value”.

 In addition to regulation, Eurociett has a voluntary code of conduct, which defines the common principles and values, such as the prohibition to charge fees to job-seekers, the respect of the law, commitment to safety at work, etc., which all Eurociett Members are committed to when offering their services to job-seekers and user companies.

-UNI Europa and Eurociett stress that the right level of regulation in the temporary agency work sector guarantees flexible and reliable contractual arrangements for the employees and the employers.
+UNI Europa and Eurociett stress that an adequate level of regulation in the temporary agency work sector can strike a balance between the need of employers to use flexible and reliable contractual arrangements and for the employees, chosing a flexible work, to gain better security and improved rights.

-UNI Europa and Eurociett recognise that the introduction of the principle of equal treatment as defined by the agency work directive enhances the quality of agency work and prevents any unjustified discrimination against agency workers.
+UNI Europa and Eurociett recognise that the introduction of the principle of equal treatment as defined by the agency work directive enhances the quality of agency work and prevents any unjustified discrimination as regards pay and working conditions against agency workers.
+The application of the principle of equal treatment can also contribute to avoid possible conflicts that can be generated by a different level of treatment between agency worker and permanent staff and help agency workers to better integrate in the user firm where they are employed.
 The principle will apply to all agency workers in the European Union Member States by 5 December 2011.

 A key role for social dialogue

-UNI Europa and Eurociett consider that collective labour agreement is one appropriate means to organise the regulatory framework of the temporary agency work industry and is as an effective way to enhance quality of jobs and protection of agency workers.
+UNI Europa and Eurociett consider that collective labour agreement is one of the most appropriate means to organise the regulatory framework of the temporary agency work industry and is as an effective way to enhance quality of jobs and protection of agency workers.
+Agency workers should be covered by the same CLA applying to the permanent staff of the user enterpirese where they perform their work.
 Therefore, constructive sectoral social dialogue at a national level should be encouraged.
+UNI Europa and Eurociett are ready to play an active role in further promoting national social dialogue, especially in those countries in Europe where it is underdeveloped.

 UNI Europa and Eurociett are committed to ensure transparency of benefits, better employment and social protection of workers.
-To this end, the national social partners of temporary agency work have established and manage national bipartite funds to advance agency workers’ rights and provide them with extra benefits.
+To this end, the national social partners of temporary agency work have established and manage national bipartite funds to advance agency workers’ rights and provide them with complementary benefits.
 For example, bipartite funds provide for: